What is academic peer mentoring?

-Besides weekly individual one-on-one meetings, mentors additionally lead bi-weekly Wicked Smart Groups and lead or co-lead workshops for student groups.
+Besides weekly individual one-on-one meetings, mentors additionally lead or co-lead Wicked Smart Groups and workshops for student groups.

 An Academic Peer Mentor can meet with you just once to help you finetune your current strategies or several times to develop and implement a more comprehensive plan for academic improvement.
 Below are some of the areas with which peer mentors can help: